krishnachaitanya2004/Document-chatbot/README.md

 ## How It Works

-1. **Provide a PDF:** Feed the chatbot with a PDF document of your choice.
-The bot will learn from the contents of the document to respond to queries.

-2. **Run the Program:** Simply run the provided notebook, specifying the path to your PDF file in the `PyPDFLoader`.
+1. **Run the Program:** Simply run the provided notebook, specifying the path to your PDF file in the `PyPDFLoader`.
 A detailed explanation of the code is available within the notebook in the form of comments.
+2.
 3. **Engage in Conversations:** Once the bot has processed the PDF, you can start chatting with it to ask queries.
-Be aware that the accuracy of the results may vary.

 ## Running the Program